MWPierce84/six-feet-over-netlify/src/pages/about/index.md

   - name: Brooke Brewster
     title: Volunteer Coordinator
     bio: Brooke is from Clio, just outside of Flint.
-She is a jack of many trades, having been a teacher in a variety of high school art classes and worked at a greenhouse part time because teachers don’t get paid enough.
-Brooke is now working in the field of moped repair in Detroit.
+She is a jack of many trades, currently teaching a variety of high school art classes and working at a greenhouse part time because teachers don’t get paid enough.
 Brooke lost a student to suicide and became active as a volunteer with SIS.
 She has become an integral part of many of our events.
 Along with being in charge of the volunteers, Brooke will also be doing most of the local photography that Lisa will then use to create media for content.
-Brooke lives in Detroit with her girlfriend and a menagerie of animals including her dog Doodle.
+Brooke lives in Plymouth with her menagerie of animals including her dog Doodle.
     photo: /img/brooke-sfo.png
   - photo: /img/nicole-sfo.png
     name: Dr. Nicole Law, PsyD LP
     title: Clinical
     bio: >-
-      Nicole graduated from Michigan State University with a Bachelors of Arts in English literature describing a deep desire to understand “the artistic version of the human experience.”
-Nicole went on to work several careers including working to help bridge cultural differences while living in Brazil, as a consultant in global intelligence/protection of global assets, and marketing.
+      Nicole graduated from Michigan State University with a BA in English literature describing a deep desire to understand “the artistic version of the human experience.”
+Nicole went on to work several careers including bridging cultural differences while living in Brazil, as a consultant in global intelligence/protection of global assets, and marketing.

       After the loss of her eldest son due to a genetic disorder, Nicole reached the darkest point of her life.
 Connections with others along with an incredibly talented therapist helped to turn life around.
 Nicole decided to return to school and earn a Masters and subsequent doctoral degree in Humanistic, clinical, psychology.

+      During her first clinical internship at Affirmations LGBT cultural center in Ferndale, MI, Nicole witnessed many incidents of suicide and self-harm that seemed to be driven by the disconnect between familial and cultural expectations and the desire to be one’s free, authentic self.
+Since then, Dr. Law has devoted a large part of her career to helping reduce the risk of suicide in LGBTQ+ youth.
+Dr. Law is a speaker / advocate, Director of Clinical Training, Director of Diversity, and founder of her practice, Aloe Integrative Psychology Group.

+      Dr. Law lives in Rochester Hills, MI with her two kids, two dogs, two kittens, and one husband.
+Although she prefers odd numbers, she can’t seem to escape the number 2.
   - photo: /img/hudsonharris.jpeg
     name: "Hudson Harris "
     title: Board Member